Lin-Manuel Miranda: Puerto Rico Deserves The Same Amount Of Relief As Texas, Florida

-Lin-Manuel Miranda has a made simple, yet emotional request: Pay attention to Puerto Rico.
+Lin-Manuel Miranda has a simple, yet emotional request: Pay attention to Puerto Rico.

 In a guest column for the Hollywood Reporter, the Pulitzer Prize-winning playwright called for people to donate supplies, food and money to Puerto Rico’s recovery efforts in the devastating aftermath of Hurricane Maria.